All Episodes

 None whatsoever.

-Mathematically, uh it fits the profile of a Republican distrustful voter in Arizona that's had it and they so wanted their vote counted that they decided to walk it in on election day themselves rather than risk mailing it and it not being counted.
+Mathematically, it fits the profile of a Republican distrustful voter in Arizona that's had it, and they so wanted their vote counted that they decided to walk it in on Election Day themselves rather than risk mailing it and it not being counted.

-That you know, when we start getting into these numbers, and then now I'm now uh you're right at you're you're almost tied.
+When we start getting into these numbers, and then now you're right.

 You're statistically tied right now.

-Uh I would also imagine that it would favor Blake Masters, who the last I checked was down about a hundred thousand votes.
+I would also imagine that it would favor Blake Masters, who the last I checked was down about 100,000 votes.

-Yeah, I mean, I don't know his n I haven't been analyzing his numbers as much, but our team believes of those, you know, three hundred and eighty-four thousand, we could on a low side, low scale, we could get sixty percent, we could get more than eighty percent of those.
+Yeah, I mean, I don't know his, I haven't been analyzing his numbers as much, but our team believes of those, you know, 384,000, we could, on a low side, low scale, we could get 60%.

 So it just depends how many of those votes we get.